6 Common Drivers for a New Strategy

 Sometimes, I wonder if there is a Bat-Signal that flashes “Strategic Planning Time.”
 Or, maybe it’s more like K-mart’s Blue Light Special that starts spinning indicating it’s time for CEOs to pull their teams together and work through two days of strategic planning.
 Whether we are speaking to a group of leaders or working with a client one-on-one, we often hear the same question:

-Is it time for a new strategic plan?
+Is it time for a new strategy?

 6 Drivers For Organizations to Reimagine Their Strategy: